-How to transfer your cellular data plan from your old iPad to your new iPad
+Moving a cellular plan from one iPad to another is actually pretty easy

-If you're picking up a new Cellular iPad to replace a current one, you have some options for transferring over your plan, depending on what kind of SIM card your iPad uses.
-But whether it's an embedded SIM or nano-SIM, Apple tries to make the process as painless as possible.
+If you're picking up a new cellular iPad, it won't be the best iPad if you can't transfer your current plan.
+The good news is you have some options for how to an iPad cellular data plan to a new iPad, depending on what kind of SIM card your iPad uses.
+Whether it's an embedded SIM or nano-SIM, Apple tries to make the process as painless as possible.

-Here's how you can go about moving your iPad cellular data plan over to your new cellular iPad.
+Our glowing iPad Pro (2021) review talks about just how amazing Apple's latest iPad can be, so don't let the fear of not being able to transfer your iPad cellular data plan stop you from getting one.
+Here's how you can transfer your iPad cellular data plan to your new best iPad.

-- How to transfer a data plan between iPads with embedded SIMs and Apple SIMS

-- Open Settings on your new iPad Pro.
+- Open Settings on your new cellular iPad.

 - Tap Cellular Data.